-The quantitative component of the short-term cash incentive is assessed on actual Group, Maison or business area turnover, operating profit and cash generation, compared to budget.
+The quantitative component of the short-term cash incentive is assessed on actual Group sales, operating profit and cash generation, compared to budget.
 Cash generation is calculated as operating cash flow after capital expenditure and lease payments.
 Each of these three measures has equal weighting in the calculation.

-The qualitative component is assessed on performance against both individual and collective strategic targets, measuring contributions towards growing brand equity, enhancing the client journey, driving initiatives on sustainability and enhancing the people experience in the organisation.
+The qualitative component is assessed on performance against both individual and collective strategic targets, measuring contributions towards growing brand equity, enhancing the client journey, driving initiatives on sustainability and enhancing the employee experience in the organisation.
 The Compensation Committee may decide to use its discretion in assessing the qualitative aspect of performance to take into account exceptional performance during the year where necessary.

 For exceptional performance and commitment to the Group, additional incentives may be awarded by the Committee.
-One member of the SEC was awarded an additional payment in the current year, which is payable in May 2022, as well as the right to further additional incentives in 2023 and 2024.
+One member of the SEC, Burkhart Grund, Chief Finance Officer, was awarded an additional payment of € 2.3 million in the current year, which is payable in May 2023, as well as the right to further additional incentives in 2024, and an additional grant of PSU made in the current financial year.
+This discretionary award recognises exceptional performance over a number of years which the Committee considered had not been properly reflected in previous remuneration awards.